Bixal/uswds-screener-prototyping-tool/exit-what-2.md

 title: Exit What 2
 ---

-# Exit what 2
+# Unfortunately, we can’t complete your request.

-Explanation of why not to proceed after the second what question.
+The Department of Health and Human Service’s works only with health information-related violations pertaining to HIPAA.